alex000kim/alex000kim/README.md

 ## About Me

 I am an ML engineer by trade and a physicist by degree.
-Currently, I do Sales & Solutions Engineering for [Iterative.ai](http://Iterative.ai).
 I’ve lived in different parts of the world and am currently based in Montreal, 🇨🇦.
 I speak Russian, English and un peu de français.

 I am also a husband and a dad to two wonderful toddlers 👧🏻👦🏻.